 If you love listening to audio at home, you'll want a speaker that can fill up your space with your favorite music or podcasts.
 Nowadays, many speakers offer a sleek, stylish design that can blend in easily with your existing home decor without taking up a lot of space or requiring a lot of unsightly wires and cords.
-Many speakers come with built-in voice assistant capabilities that can help you with your day-to-day tasks, and some even support multi-room features that make it easy to bring your audio with you from one room to the next.
-If you plan on using your speaker around water, like in your kitchen or your bathroom, some speakers also come with waterproof designs, though we don't currently test for this.
+Many speakers have built-in voice assistant capabilities that can help you with your day-to-day tasks, and some even support multi-room features that make it easy to bring your audio with you from one room to the next.
+If you plan on using your speaker around water, like in your kitchen or your bathroom, some speakers also come with waterproof designs.

-We've tested over 65 speakers, and below you'll find out recommendations for the best home speakers.
-See also our recommendations for the best outdoor speakers, the best cheap speakers, and the best Bluetooth speakers.
+We've tested over 75 speakers, and below you'll find our recommendations for the best home speakers.
+See our recommendations for the best outdoor speakers, the best cheap speakers, the best Sonos speakers, and the best Bluetooth speakers.

 If you're looking for a home speaker that can play stereo content, consider the Bose Home Speaker 500 instead.
 While it isn't as portable as the Sonos Move, and its default sound profile isn't as well-balanced, it doesn't have to downmix stereo content into mono to play it, resulting in a more immersive sound.
 This wired model has Google Assistant and Alexa built-in, and it offers an incredible voice assistant performance.
 Out-of-the-box, it has a fairly neutral, though slightly dark sound profile, but you can also adjust it to your liking using the bass and treble adjustment features in the Bose Music app.
 Thanks to its display screen, you can easily keep track of the time or see more information about the audio you're listening to.
 It even supports multi-room pairing, so you can connect it to another Home Speaker to play audio across multiple rooms in your house.